DevAdvancer/Study-notes-Viewer/src/data/markdown/fullstack.md

 <html lang="en">
 ```

 This line says that the language of the html is in English.
-And the `lang` here is the attributs. <br>
+And the `lang` here is the attributs. <br></br>

 For more information about attributs you can check the [MDN DOCS](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept)